Shoutzor/backend/README.md

    1. Open your `.env` file
       - change `DB_HOST` to `127.0.0.1` (there's a known-issue where `localhost` will cause the connection to fail)
       - change `REDIS_HOST` to `127.0.0.1` or `localhost`
-   2. Run `docker-compose up mysql redis` and in a separate terminal run `composer install-shoutzor-dev`.
+   2. Run `docker compose up mysql redis` and in a separate terminal run `composer install-shoutzor-dev`.
       - If you want to reinstall shoutzor, you can run `composer fresh-install-shoutzor-dev` instead\
         (⚠️ **WARNING** ⚠️ This will drop **ALL TABLES**!)
    3. If the installation completes, open your `.env` and change:
       - `DB_HOST` back to `mysql`
       - `REDIS_HOST` back to `redis`
-   4. You can now go back to the running `docker-compose` command and hit `CTRL + C` to shut down those containers.
+   4. You can now go back to the running `docker compose` command and hit `CTRL + C` to shut down those containers.
-4. To start the full backend, you can now run `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up`
+4. To start the full backend, you can now run `docker compose -f docker compose.yml -f docker compose.dev.yml up`
     - Building the images might take a while
     - This will start all required services for the `backend` and `worker` to function.
 After those have started, the `backend` and `worker` will be started too.
     - Keep in mind the `worker` is unable to restart automatically when a file is changed.
 You will have to restart this container manually.